qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 at the top and at the bottom of each algorithm.
 Clicking the button will list all the inputs and outputs of the algorithm so you can have a quick overview.

+You can create or remove connections between model components using an interactive drag-and-drop interface.
+Each parameter and algorithm item on the model canvas includes small circular sockets, output sockets on the right and input sockets on the left.
+To connect components, click and drag from an output socket (either from a model input or an algorithm) to an input socket on another algorithm.
+A visual edge follows the cursor and completes the connection when released.
+To remove a connection, drag the edge away from the input socket.
+The algorithm dialogs update automatically to reflect changes made using the drag-and-drop interface.

 .. _figure_model_model: